sandialabs/pecos/documentation/qc_tests.rst

 	>>> pm.check_delta([0.0001, None], window=3600)

-checks if data changes by less than 0.0001 in a 1 hour window.
+checks if data changes by less than 0.0001 in a 1 hour moving window.

 .. doctest::

 	>>> pm.check_delta([None, 800], window=1800, direction='negative')

-checks if data decrease by more than 800 in a 30 minute window.
+checks if data decrease by more than 800 in a 30 minute moving window.

 Increment test
 --------------------